Close Menu

 What is the best way to stay safe from the sun in the Seychelles?

 The Seychelles has strong sunshine year-round.
 Protect yourself from the sun by wearing sunscreen with a high SPF, seeking shade during peak hours, wearing a hat and sunglasses, and staying hydrated.
-(See Also: Is It Safe To Visit Lviv?
-A 2023 Update)
+(See Also: Is Dubai Safe to Visit Right Now?
+The Ultimate Guide)

 Is it safe to drink the tap water in the Seychelles?